Having quality content on your website is one of the most effective ways to improve your e-commerce SEO rankings.

 - Does the verbiage across these content spaces accurately reflect your brand?

-Leveraging these content areas can be highly beneficial, not only by making your brand stand out, but by showing your target audience that you’ve taken the time to craft clever, eye-catching copy that speaks to them on their level.
+Leveraging these content areas can be super beneficial.
+Not only can they help your brand stand out, but they can also show your target audience you’ve taken the time to craft clever, eye-catching copy that speaks to them on their level.

 The same goes for professional product photoshoots you do for products — consider using those images on social media in collages, carousels, or even Shopping ads if they resonate well.

 Pro tip: To determine what social media platform to use, see which platform’s demographics and presentation style most match up to your own.

 Highlight what makes your e-commerce brand unique